 Producers and importers were asked whether U.S.-produced and imported open-end spun rayon singles yarn from Austria are used interchangeably (i.e., can physically be used in the same applications).
 Eight producers answered "Yes" and two did not answer the question.
-Six importers (three of which were also U.S. producers) answered "Yes"22 and three answered "No."23 Questions were also asked on whether U.S.-produced and imported open-end spun rayon singles yarn from nonsubject countries are used interchangeably, producers and importers generally agreed that the U.S.-produced and imported and importer and importers are used interchangeably; producers and importers generally agreed that the U.S.-produced and imported yarn from nonsubject countries are used interchangeably and that the nonsubject-country and Austrian yarn are used interchangeably.24
+Six importers (three of which were also U.S. producers) answered "Yes" and three answered "No." Questions were also asked on whether U.S.-produced and imported open-end spun rayon singles yarn from nonsubject countries are used interchangeably and on whether Austrian open-end spun rayon singles yarn and imports from nonsubject countries are used interchangeably; producers and importers generally agreed that the U.S.-produced and imported yarn from nonsubject countries are used interchangeably and that the nonsubject-country and Austrian yarn are used interchangeably.

 Purchasers were asked whether U.S.-produced, Austrian-produced, and open-end spun rayon singles yarn from other sources can be used in each purchaser's own applications.
 Most responding purchasers indicated that the U.S.-produced and Austrian yarn can be used in their applications, and a few added that Canadian, German, Malaysian, or other-country yarn can also be used.
-Notable exceptions were , which indicated that it could use the Austrian yarn but not the U.S.-produced yarn, adding that "Some of our customers specify yarn supplier and weaving mill because of aesthetic quality of the finished fabric," and , which stated that "Based on quality, we no longer use U.S. spun yarns in finer counts (above 20/1)" and "Cannot use Austrian spun yarns if fabric customers require NAFTA certification."
+Notable exceptions were \\\, which indicated that it could use the Austrian yarn but not the U.S.-produced yarn, adding that "Some of our customers specify yarn supplier and weaving mill because of aesthetic quality of the finished fabric," and \\\, which stated that "Based on quality, we no longer use U.S. spun yarns in finer counts (above 20/1)" and "Cannot use Austrian spun yarns if fabric customers require NAFTA certification."